COVID-19 RESOURCES FOR ARTISTS AND ART OWNERS

 This list was compiled with the help of valuable platforms who are equally passionate about helping artists, art workers, and organizations.
 We will continue our search for resources and add to this list.
+We'd like to give special credit and thanks to Creative Capital and The Freelance Artist Resource Producing Collective for being such crucial references in our research.
 Please don't hesitate to contact us if you have some you'd like to share.

 Last update: 04/13/2020